-Sections 2-7 of the paper discussed particles in Yiddish as compared to Danish and German, and suggesting the following, as an alternative to Diesing's (1997) and Gold's (1998) analyses:
+As an alternative to Diesing's (1997) and Gold's (1998) analyses, I have suggested the following account.

-In DANISH, the base-generated position of the particle (as part of the complement of the verb) is to the right of the verb.
+In Danish, the base-generated position of the particle (as part of the complement of the verb) is to the right of the verb.
 The only way for it to precede the verb is to be incorporated into the verb, in which case it is non-separable.
 As it is clearly a lexical property of a given particle verb whether the particle must, may, or may not be incorporated into the verb, it now follows that those particles that may appear preverbally in non-V2 contexts are exactly the same that may appear preverbally in V2 contexts (in both cases they are the ones that may be incorporated).